RoniBasarab/HITJavaProject-SERVER/README.md

 For the client side, I've used the MVC design pattern.

 Finally, the requests/resonses in both the server and the client are handled in an asynchronos way using an executor and a thread pool.

+//** For the application to work, run the "Startup" class and type in the console "start" to launch the server.
+Afterwards, you must run the client side for the GUI **//